gsm007-data/ai-bootcamp-dubai/Lab-0:IBM_Cloud_Setup/README.md

 ![Banner](images/img002.png)

-**Important:**: You can continue the remaining steps later after the bootcamp if you attend to run the Business Automation lab.
+**Important:**: You can continue the remaining steps later after the bootcamp if you intend to run the Business Automation lab.
 For the workshop, you only need to complete Step 1, 2 and 3 listed above.

 ## Optional - Will be only useful for - [Business automation for Competitive Analysis](Lab-1:Usecases/business-automation)